gmihaic/FaceRecognitionBrain/README.md

-# A face recognition app using Node.js, React and the Clarifai API
+# Frontend for a face recognition app using Node.js, React and the Clarifai API